 Actually we might not have slept much anyway.
 There just aren’t many places along the Jersey shore that can accommodate looping trawlers.
 The general feeling of the group last night was that we could (1) try to enter Manasquan Inlet, face the railroad bridge in strong current, and likely perish, or (2) push through a long day to Great Kills, face afternoon winds and waves, and likely perish.
 Listening to Highway to Hell multiple times on what might be our last night on earth was not at all comforting.

 The Great Kills group left at 5:30, but we opted for Manasquan and left at 7 after enjoying a gorgeous sunrise.
 At 8:01, Dana called the dockmaster at Hoffman’s to beg for a slip assignment east of the bridge.
-He told us they assign slips as boats arrive based on current and wind, and could not promise we would avoid the bridge.
+He told us they assign slips as boats arrive based on current and wind, and couldn’t promise we’d avoid the bridge.

 On a road trip to N.Y. in about 1987, Doug stopped at Old Barney.
 It looks just about the same today.
 Just north of Old Barney we hit a bump in the road.
 And by that we mean we hit something submerged in the water and it went “bump.”
 Sort of a chilling sound and feel when 3 miles off the coast.
 We stopped and checked things out as best as possible.
 No bilge pumps running, no water rushing in, rudder seemed to work, engine seemed fine.
 So off we went again.
 The gods of fortune smiled upon us as the anticipated 3-foot waves never materialized.
 Conditions were far more benign than Wahweap on a busy day.